 And here’s how to mix and match multiple Infusible Ink Transfer Sheets.

 Note: When working with Infusible Ink, it’s best to use the Cricut-brand blanks.
 However, if you’d like to experiment with other types of blanks, just make sure they are polymer or polyester-based blanks.
-This is the material required with create a permanent bond between the ink and the fibers.
+This is the material required to create a permanent bond between the ink and the fibers.
 Don’t use 100% cotton.

 Step 1: Prep your design and cut your transfer sheets

 First I created my design and decided what patterns and colors I wanted to use for each part.
 I decided to use a dark galaxy-themed pattern from this sampler for the text and the rocket ship.
 For the stars and the fire part of the rocket, I used parts of the bright pink/yellow/orange gradient transfer sheet in this sampler.

 You can download the cut file I used in this project using the form below!